 As a result of these large wounds, recovery takes an extended amount of time and may last for several months.
 Patients in recovery from necrotizing fasciitis will be in an intensive care unit to help with wound care after surgery.
 Additional treatments including hyperbaric oxygen therapy may be utilized to promote tissue recovery while inhibiting bacterial growth during the healing process.

 "Basically, if you have skin you are at risk for necrotizing fasciitis, says Dr. Yancey.
 While necrotizing fasciitis is quite rare, it is a serious health concern.
-According to the Centers for Disease Control, 650 to 850 cases are reported each year in the U.S., with an average mortality rate of 25 percent.
+According to the Centers for Disease Control, 650 to 850 cases are reported each year in the U.S., with an average mortality rate of 25%.
 To put those numbers into perspective, about 200 people in the U.S. die from bee stings each year.
 Your best defense is awareness and staying in good health overall.
 To reduce your risk for contracting necrotizing fasciitis, maintain a healthy lifestyle and practice good hygiene and proper wound care.